Saimon15/microtest/README.md

 the project runs on port 4200, so make sure that port is unoccupied

-#steps to dockerise the project
-from the project directory run 'docker-compose build' once done, run 'docker-compose up' to start the container
+Steps to dockerise the project: from the project directory run 'docker-compose build' once done, run 'docker-compose up' to start the container